irohitb/rn-formly/README.md

 | Dependencies | [![Dependencies](https://img.shields.io/david/irohitb/rn-formly)](https://david-dm.org/irohitb/rn-formly) [![Dev dependencies](https://img.shields.io/david/dev/irohitb/rn-formly)](https://david-dm.org/irohitb/rn-formly) [![Peer dependencies](https://img.shields.io/david/peer/irohitb/rn-formly)](https://david-dm.org/irohitb/rn-formly)|
 | Package | [![npm package version](https://img.shields.io/npm/v/rn-formly)](https://www.npmjs.com/package/rn-formly) [![npm downloads](https://img.shields.io/npm/dt/rn-formly)](https://www.npmjs.com/package/rn-formly)

+### Note

+- If you find this repo interesting do not forgot to give it a star.
+- If you have a feature request than open it on github and feature should be added within 2-7 days (author of the repo would keep you updated)
+- If you find a bug, open an issue on github and author would fix it less than 24 hours

 ### About

 rn-formly is a light-weight React Native implementation of a formly component.